Russia barred from 2018 Olympic Winter Games over doping

 The IOC announced it had banned Russian government officials from the games.
 It also imposed a fine of $15 million on the Russian Olympic committee to pay for investigations and future anti-doping efforts.

-Kremlin spokesman Dmitry Peskov told reporters in a conference call Tuesday they were not pondering their options should the Russian team be banned from the Olympics, preferring to “keep silent” before any decision was announced.
+Kremlin spokesman Dmitry Peskov told reporters in a conference call Tuesday that Russian officials were not pondering their options should the Russian team be banned from the Olympics, preferring to “keep silent” before any decision was announced.

 However, Peskov also said they intended to defend the interests of the Russian athletes and maintain all ties with the IOC.